Hazelnut Almond Baked Oatmeal with Pecan Streusel

 Bake for 35 to 40 minutes, or until the streusel is golden brown and crisp.

-Serve warm with your favorite breakfast side dishes or fresh fruit.
+Slice and serve warm with your favorite breakfast side dishes or fresh fruit, like sliced bananas or berries.

 Frequently Asked Questions